Jean Jeener

-Jean Louis Charles Jeener is a Belgian physical chemist and physicist, well known for his experimental and theoretical contributions to spin thermodynamics in solids and for his invention of Two-dimensional nuclear magnetic resonance spectroscopy.
-He was born in Brussels in 1931, son of Raymond Jeener (biologist) and Hélène Massar.
-He is married to Françoise Henin.
+Jean Louis Charles Jeener (31 July 1931 – 10 June 2023) was a Belgian physical chemist and physicist, well known for his experimental and theoretical contributions to spin thermodynamics in solids and for his invention of Two-dimensional nuclear magnetic resonance spectroscopy.
+He was born in Brussels on 31 July 1931, son of biologist Raymond Jeener and Hélène Massar.
+He was married to Françoise Henin.
+Jenner died on 10 June 2023, at the age of 91.